andeemarks/clj-hex-grid/README.md

 1. Coordinate systems - To do
 1. Conversions - Done (offset to/from cube only, no axial)
 1. Neighbours - Done (cube and offset, no axials, no diagonals)
-1. Distances - In Progress (done for cube coordinates)
+1. Distances - In Progress (done for cube coordinates, in progress for offset coordinates)
 1. Line drawing - To do
 1. Range - To do
 1. Rotation - To do